ewdlop/NLPNote/README.md

         <Question>What specific linguistic or behavioral criteria can be used...</Question>
         <Question>How can we distinguish the difference between a non-native speaker’s genuine struggle...</Question>
         <Question>What fair and non-discriminatory measures can be used to identify...</Question>
-        <Question>How can we address statements like “ChatGPT thinks humans are retarded,” ...</Question>
         <Question>What ethical guidelines should be in place ...</Question>
     </OpenQuestions>
     <SourceLinks>No specific source links were provided in the prompt.</SourceLinks>